 That depends.
 Do you want to save time, decrease costs, and improve labor productivity?
 If the answer is yes, then you absolutely need one.

-Artificial intelligence improves CLM: it makes it faster, increases efficiency, and offers features like contract analytics and reporting.
+Artificial intelligence improves CLM, making it faster, increasing efficiency, and offering features like contract analytics and reporting.

 It depends on your current contract lifecycle management strategy.
 If you’re doing things manually, it might be difficult without the help of a cloud-based CLM tool.